Contributors from members of the Copper team

-Whitelisting is a term that refers to adding approved email addresses to your contact list.
-Benefits include more control over incoming threats and a more organized inbox.
-For the average Gmail user, the main reason you should whitelist your contacts is so you don’t miss important emails.
+Whitelisting refers to adding approved email addresses to your contact list.
+Its perks include more control over incoming threats and a more organized inbox.
+For the average Gmail user, the main reason to whitelist your contacts is so you don’t miss important emails.

 Take a look at your spam folder, and we're willing to bet that among all the adult content and phishing attempts, you'll find a bunch of newsletters that you haven't intentionally marked as spam.
 Worst case scenario, there are important emails sitting there, unopened and mixed in with your digital trash.

 Gmail's spam filters have gotten good.
 So good, in fact, they tend to get carried away when it comes to marking messages as spam.

 Head over to Gmail's Help section, and they'll break down the different reasons why an email doesn't land in the right folder:

 Sometimes, it happens because an important contact of yours has fallen victim to a phishing attack.
 Other times, Google just gets it wrong.